dreaddymck/audio-player-cbhdmk/README.md

 SHORTCODE: [dmck-audioplayer]

 Another media thingy.
-Can be used to generate playlists embeded in posts and simple charts.
-Application will grab the first mp3 located in published posts then render a tabbed playlist.
+Can be used to generate a tabbed playlists and simple charts from mp3 urls embeded in posts.

-If the access log is available, a top 10 playlist and some charts can be rendered.
+If an access log is available this applicaton can generate a rudimentary top 10 playlist.

-Based on this html5 audio playlist tutorial: https://www.script-tutorials.com/html5-audio-player-with-playlist/
+Based originally on this html5 audio playlist tutorial: https://www.script-tutorials.com/html5-audio-player-with-playlist/

 ## Installation